-Sleep Practitioner training for health and social professionals working with families of children with developmental disabilities
+Sleep Practitioner online training for health and social professionals working with families of children with developmental disabilities

 The workshop will be an introduction to the principles of sleep assessment and behavioural management and will be especially useful to professionals new to this area of practice.
 Content will be underpinned by current research evidence and the trainer’s own clinical experience.

 Purpose of the training: To provide a sound knowledge of sleep theory and equip professionals with the specialist skills to apply this to families of children with developmental disabilities.
 The topics to be covered are –

 - Mechanisms of typical sleep e.g. sleep phases and cycles.

 - Sleep problems and sleep disorders commonly seen in children with developmental disabilities.

 - Partnership working with families of children with developmental disabilities.

 - How complex health needs associated with this group of children impact on sleep.

 - Understanding the role of medication in tackling sleep disturbance.

 - Assessing sleep problems using sleep diaries, outcome measures and sleep history questionnaires and interpreting findings.